Documentation related to Akash Network upgrade to version 0.24.0:

 Update Go

-is required.
+Go toolchain 1.21.0is required.
 For more information, see Go.

 Common Steps for All Upgrade Options

-upgrade paths are provided.
+In the sections that follow both Cosmovisor and non-Cosmovisor upgrade paths are provided.
 Prior to detailing specifics steps for these upgrade paths, in this section we cover steps required regardless of upgrade path chosen.

 NOTE - The following steps are not required if the auto-download option is enabled for Cosmovisor.